LiamGuedes/iOS-Interview-Challenges/README.md

 ## Introduction

-This repository is intended to help, several developers of mobile world, to prepare for IT companies interview in any place of world, across challenges, interview articles and helpful websites.
+This repository is intended to help several mobile developers to prepare for interviews at IT companies around the world, using challenges, interview articles and helpful websites.

 ## Challenges

-Each challenge is collected from open source repositories, where the main objetive is test applicant knowledge in modern native(Swift and Kotlin) or hybrid (React Native and Flutter) technologies.
+Each challenge can be found on open source repositories, where the main goal is to test the developer's modern native (Swift and Kotlin) or hybrid (React Native and Flutter) skills.

 |    Idiom    |    Company    | Country |  Platform  |   Language   |    Challenge    |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |